cdcarter/cdcarter.github.com/_posts/04-01-2015-visual-flow-finish.md

   </apex:page>
 ```

 Just put the unique name of your flow under "name" and name this page something memorable.
-Adjust your custom button to hit up this new VF page, and *BLAMMO*, when your user finishes their flow, they actually go where you want them to.
+Adjust your custom button to hit up this new VF page, and *BLAMMO*, when your user finishes their flow, they actually go where you want them to. `finishLocation` can be set to any URL or Action you need.